 The ADL-intra model outperforms the ADL-own model, which demonstrates the value of competitive promotional information and corroborates with Huang et al. (2014).

-The ADL-own-EWC model significantly outperforms the ADL-own model.
+The ADL-own-EWC model outperforms the ADL-own model.

-The ADL-own-IC model outperforms the ADL-own model for most of the error measures across lead times except for the volume dependent MAE error measure.
+The ADL-own-IC model outperforms the ADL-own model for most of the error measures except for the MAE and the MSE error measures which are scale dependent.

-The ADL-intra-EWC model significantly outperforms the ADL-intra model.
+The ADL-intra-EWC model outperforms the ADL-intra model.

-The ADL-intra-IC model outperforms the ADL-intra model for all the cases except for the MAE error measure.
+The ADL-intra-IC model generally outperforms the ADL-intra model except for the MAE and the MSE error measures for longer forecast horizons (e.g., h=4 and 8).

 Overall, The ADL-intra-EWC model and the ADL-intra-IC model generate the most accurate forecasts among the seven candidate models.

+Table 2.
+The forecasting performance of the models for all forecast period